wimagguc/ios-custom-alertview/README.md

 ## Install

-As simpel as adding the following files to your project:
+As simple as adding the following files to your project:

 * CustomIOS7AlertView.h
 * CustomIOS7AlertView.m

-## Usage
+## Quick start guide

 1. Create the UIView object.
 (Passing the whole parent view, because some calculations are needed: the dialog comes in the middle etc.)